poseidon/matchbox/Documentation/container-linux-config.md

 # Container Linux Configs

 A Container Linux Config is a YAML document which declares how Container Linux instances' disks should be provisioned on network boot and first-boot from disk.
-Configs can declare disk paritions, write files (regular files, systemd units, networkd units, etc.), and configure users.
+Configs can declare disk partitions, write files (regular files, systemd units, networkd units, etc.), and configure users.
 See the Container Linux Config [spec](https://coreos.com/os/docs/latest/configuration.html).

 ### Ignition